CatotronExists/Keno-API/README.md

 # Keno-DataVis
 A program that gets data from Keno using an API for the purpose of displaying and interacting with the data.
 For now the program is in it's early stages, only a basic command line interface for now but there is alot planned.

-## ActiveDev Branch
-As work is complete it will be put here, each commit has a version with it.
-When creating an issue on the ActiveDev Branch be sure to include the full version.

-### Versions
-If you encounter any issues type 'debug' into the main menu.
-It will output the file versions, cross check those versions below

-Main - v0.2.d-4\
-Config - v0.1.d-29\
-Api - v0.2.d-1\
-WinList - v0.2.d-2

-If the versions don't match, download the latest version (This can be found by navigating to the commit list and looking for the last commit with a version in the name).
-If the issue persists open an issue [here](https://github.com/CatotronExists/Keno-DataVis/issues)

 ### Setup
 Go to the [Keno-API pypi page](https://pypi.org/project/kenoAPI/) and follow instructions to download the package.
 Once installed run the program by opening Main.py